dvoracekma2019/magisk-files-old/note.md

-## 9ff86960-delta
+## 299bf532-delta

-- MagiskHide and SuList has been replaced by "Unmount modules" feature
-- Minor changes in mounting mirrors
+- Introduce new feature for module: pre-init mount.
+Read document for more information!

 Canary and Debug are built from the same source code.
 Debug builds have more detailed logs and are suitable for debugging.
 Canary builds have less logs, are more stable than Debug, and are suitable for most common uses